CYCOSER/tg_forwarding_bot/README.md

 python main.py
 ```

-You will be prompted to log into Telegram admin accout that will forward the posts
+You will be prompted to log into Telegram accout that will forward the posts

 ## ▶️ Usage